Short Summer: Reception

 In Venice, the film won the Lion of the Future for Best Debut Feature.
-It later won the Gold Hugo in the New Directors Competition at the 61st Chicago International Film Festival.
+It later won the Gold Hugo in the New Directors Competition at the 61st Chicago International Film Festival, and received the 2026 Event of the Year Award from the Russian Guild of Film Critics.

 The film was well-received by critics.
 Marc van de Klashorst from International Cinephile Society gave the film 5 stars out of 5, and referred to it as "masterful", "a truly remarkable piece of cinema", and "a formalistic masterpiece where the story exists as much in the background as in the coming-of-age drama at its heart."
 Screen International's film critic Allan Hunter also praised the film, describing it as "beautifully composed, acutely observed piece of storytelling delicately balancing the minutiae of family life with the impact of national events."
 Stephen Saito from The Moveable Fest further lauded the film, calling it "unique" and remarking "it's hard not to feel at least some hope when Korkia shows so much promise as a filmmaker and delivers so many striking images."
 Cineuropas film critic Muriel Del Don wrote: "Both cruel and poetic, Short Summer is a film to be savoured at leisure, a tour de force which forces the audience to adopt the rhythm of a reality where observing is more important than taking action and feeling is more important than understanding."